- Broken Base: The series is generally well liked, but there's a few things that people debate on to this day.

 - The World of Snark going around in the series.
 Some felt it was out of character for Cyclops and Wolverine to be snarky, while others point at previous points when the two snarked, or noted that it was a nice addition.
 Then there's some that just resent it for being such a Whedony trait and how abundant it was.

-- Crazy Awesome: When Cyclops suffers Mind Rape by the hands of Emma, he awakens with his powers temporarily under control, and he has no problem with taking a gun, blowing the brains out of the psychic projections of the Hellfire Club, while happily telling Peter that, as an X-Man, he doesn't shoot people, he's merely making a point.
+- Crazy Is Cool: When Cyclops suffers Mind Rape by the hands of Emma, he awakens with his powers temporarily under control, and he has no problem with taking a gun, blowing the brains out of the psychic projections of the Hellfire Club, while happily telling Peter that, as an X-Man, he doesn't shoot people, he's merely making a point.

 - Fandom Rivalry: With fans of Grant Morrison's New X-Men.
 Given that Astonishing X-Men and New X-Men take practically polar opposite approaches to the mythos, it's understandable.